OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 If you really dislike using our repos, it's easy to switch back to using the official LEDE repos.
 You can also experiment with combining the use of Onion and LEDE repos.
 This can all be accomplished by editing the `/etc/opkg/distfeeds.conf` file that configures which repos are to be used.

-By default, it will be configured to use the Onion respos and will look something like this:
+By default, it will be configured to use the Onion repos and will look something like this:
 ```
 #src/gz reboot_core http://downloads.lede-project.org/snapshots/targets/ramips/mt7688/packages
 #src/gz reboot_base http://downloads.lede-project.org/snapshots/packages/mipsel_24kc/base